Quantification of Quantum Correlations in Two-Beam Gaussian States Using Photon-Number Measurements

-{$^{a}$Joint Laboratory of Optics of Palack\'{y} University and Institute of Physics of CAS, Faculty of Science, Palack\'{y} University, 17. listopadu 12, 771 46 Olomouc, Czech Republic} {$^{b}$Institute of Theoretical Physics, Uniwersity of Wroclaw, Plac Maxa Borna 9, 50-204 Wroc\l aw, Poland} {$^{c}$Institute of Physics of the Czech Academy of Sciences, Joint Laboratory of Optics of Palack\'{y} University and Institute of Physics of CAS, 17. listopadu 50a, 772 07 Olomouc, Czech Republic}
+{$^{a}$Joint Laboratory of Optics of Palack\'{y} University and Institute of Physics of CAS, Faculty of Science, Palack\'{y} University, 17. listopadu 12, 771 46 Olomouc, Czech Republic} {$^{b}$Institute of Theoretical Physics, Uniwersity of Wroclaw, Plac Maxa Borna 9, 50-204 Wroc\l aw, Poland}